-Barry, B., & Rehel, E.M. (in press).
+Barry, B., & Rehel, E.M.
+(2014).
 Lies, damn lies, and negotiation: An interdisciplinary analysis of the nature and consequences of deception at the bargaining table.
 In N.M.
 Ashkenasy, O.B.
 Ayoko, & K.A.
 Jehn (Eds.), Handbook of Research in Conflict Management.
 UK: Edward Edgar.

 Liu, L.A., Friedman, R.A., Barry, B., Gelfand, M.J., & Zhang, Z. (2012).
 The dynamics of consensus building in intracultural and intercultural negotiations.
 Administrative Science Quarterly, 57: 269-304.

 Bateman, T.S., & Barry, B. (2012).
 Masters of the long haul: Pursuing long-term work goals.
 Journal of Organizational Behavior, 33: 984-1006.

 Ferguson, M., & Barry, B. (2011).
 I know what you did: The effects of interpersonal deviance on bystanders.
 Journal of Occupational Health Psychology, 16:80-94.